History of Trinity College, Oxford: Nineteenth-century (1800–1907)

 The perceived lack of academia in Oxford was not restricted to Trinity; it was a more widespread concern that led the University to introduce the Oxford University Examination Statute at the turn of the century, restricting degrees to those who had passed a much more rigorous examination than before.
-On the whole Trinity responded favourably to the impetus for educational reform during the first half of the nineteenth century.
-Collections were standardised and formalised in 1809 and by 1817 John Henry Newman (then a student) could say happily that the "increasing rigour" had caused Trinity to "become the strictest of colleges".
+On the whole, Trinity responded favourably to the impetus for educational reform during the first half of the nineteenth century.
+Collections were standardised and formalised in 1809, and by 1817 John Henry Newman (at that time a student) could say happily that the "increasing rigour" had caused Trinity to "become the strictest of colleges".
 Nevertheless, he observed that ten years had passed since the last Trinitarian had graduated with first class honours.
 Certainly, by the time of the Presidency of John Wilson (1850–) it was generally recognised that reform was needed both at Trinity and across the University as a whole to embed learning rather than religious instruction at its heart.

-With a royal commission (established 1850) inquiring into the practices of the university, Wilson sought to inquire into Trinity's own, proposing increased pay for lecturers in order that they could provide daily tutorials, improved library access for undergraduates and the establishment of a system of exhibitions.
+With a royal commission (established in 1850) inquiring into the practices of the university, Wilson sought to inquire into Trinity's own, proposing increased pay for lecturers in order that they could provide daily tutorials, improved library access for undergraduates and the establishment of a system of exhibitions.
 In this endeavour he was aided by provisions made by the royal commission such that colleges could more openly deviate from their original statutes.
 By 1870 eight of the fellowship no longer had religious duties and in 1882 it was deemed optional for fellows (except for the Chaplain) to have taken Holy Orders.
 In addition, marriage was no longer considered incompatible with a Trinity fellowship for the first time.
-Trinity also sought to voluntarily open its scholarships to allcomers in 1816 and from 1825 onwards it allowed ex-scholars as well as scholars to become fellows, though the position retained its religious restrictions.
+Trinity also sought to voluntarily open its scholarships to allcomers in 1816, and from 1825 onwards it allowed ex-scholars as well as scholars to become fellows, though the position retained its religious restrictions.
 This was followed in the 1843 by a decision to allow students of other colleges to become fellows at Trinity.